digipolisantwerp/generator-dgp-web-aspnetcore_yeoman/readme.md

-# generator-dgp-web-aspnet5
+# generator-dgp-web-aspnetcore1

-Yeoman generator for a new ASP.NET 5 Web Client project.
+Yeoman generator for a new ASP.NET Core 1.0 Web Client project.

 ## Installation